 in illicit financial flows from Africa between 1970 and 2008

-Through Business Support Norfund has supported numerous initiatives aiming at awareness and competence building and improving information systems.
-In 2018 Norfund took this one step further and set up a business integrity intervention together with Hibis AS.
-This initiative was extended in 2019.
+Through Business Support Norfund has supported numerous initiatives aiming at awareness and competence building and improving information systems in our investees.
+At the end of 2018 Norfund took this one step further and, together with Hibis AS, developed the concept of a Business Integrity Assessment as additional offer to some of Norfund’s portfolio companies.

 Hibis is an advisory organization that aims to significantly raise awareness of fraud and corruption.
 They use innovative tools and techniques and work together with the company to identify, investigate and interpret red flags of potential malpractice at an early stage.
 Then they analyse the possible root causes, suggest mitigating actions and follow-up activities which contribute to the internal competence building on how to tackle these red flags.
-In this extended intervention covering the coming years, Hibis’s early detection methodology will be applied to assess company specific weaknesses and exposure to the risk of fraud and corruption and identify red flags and early warning signs of improper business behavior.
+Based on a successful piloting phase in 2019, the collaboration between Hibis and Norfund will be extended in the coming years.
+The intention is to be able to apply Hibis’s early detection methodology to assess a few selected portfolio companies’ specific weaknesses and exposure to the risk of fraud and corruption, identify weaknesses and warning signs of improper business behavior, and suggest mitigation action based on the findings.

-Hibis AS pilot phase was successfully concluded in 2019 and portfolio companies that ware part of the pilot reported that the assessment gave them improved corporate governance, hereunder strengthen their business integrity and anti-corruption strategy.
+The pilot phase of the project together with Hibis was successfully concluded in 2019.
+The two portfolio companies that participated in the pilot reported that the assessment gave them clear indications on how to improve their corporate governance in practice, hereunder strengthen their business integrity and anti-corruption strategy.
 The approach helped the companies identify weakness and loopholes in their systems, processes and routines both internally and towards external shareholders.

-The aim is that Hibis AS will be one of several assessments and tools in Norfund’s Business Support work with Business Integrity in the coming years.
+Hibis AS’s intervention will be one of several offers and tools which Norfund’s Business Support intends to develop to support its work with Business Integrity in the coming years.